10% OFF WITH CODE:

 • Class A: Effective against solid combustibles such as wood, textiles, paper, etc.

-• Class C: Effective against electrical fires
+• Class C: Effective against electrical fires in the engine, dashboard and electric cables.

 A number placed before the letter(s) signifies the size of fire the extinguisher can put out effectively.
 For example, a 10BC extinguisher will be able to put out a larger fire than a 5BC extinguisher.